Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-reading-a-google-sheet.md

 }
 ```

-We are defining our credentials as received from the file and create a new OAuth client.
+We are defining our credentials received from the file and creating a new OAuth client.
 Then we start a new `token.json` file and call the `getNewToken` function.

 ```js